oli-hall/oli-hall.github.io/_posts/2018-12-10-Data-Engineering.md

 # A (not so brief) introduction to Data Engineering

-As part of my handover whilst leaving my job, I was asked to explain the basics of Data Engineering, as my departure would be leaving the team without anyone with that skillset.
+As part of my handover whilst leaving my job, I was asked to explain the basics of Data Engineering, as my departure would be leaving the team without that skillset.
 I gave a workshop/talk, and wrote up notes for that to keep around in case anyone forgot the finer details.
 The notes may've got a bit out of hand, as I found myself at the tail-end of a 19 page document!
 Anyhow, I figured since it's not proprietary, I should probably share it here as well, which should force me to remove at least some of the mistakes.
 I've been playing around with Spark and Hadoop for 4-5 years, and GCP for around 2, but I'm by no means an expert - so there may be the odd error here and there!

 I'm going to lean fairly heavily towards tech I'm familiar with (Hadoop, Spark, Beam, GCP).
-That doesn't mean it's bad to use Flink, or EMR, or any of the other alternatives, merely that I can't weigh in on how they work and my experiences with them.
+That doesn't mean it's bad to use Flink, EMR, or any of the other alternatives, merely that I can't weigh in on how they work and my experiences with them.

 ## But first... a history lesson